AluruLab/tanyard/src/qc/README.md

 Data Organization:
 ==================

+`<EXP_DIR>` is the root directory, in which all datasets are placed.

 Files are organized in the folders

     <EXP_DIR>/CEL/<ACCESS_NAME_DIR>/<CEL_FILES>

+where `<ACCESS_NAME_DIR>` is the accession id, under which the files were submitted in ArrayExpress (AE) or GEO.

-QC files are in the folder
+QC files are generated for each submission in AE/GEO in the folder:

     <EXP_DIR>/QC/<ACCESS_NAME_DIR>/<QC_FILES>

-Final list of files are in the folders(s)
+Final list of QC-passed CEL files are softlinks and are placed in the folders(s):

     <EXP_DIR>/FINAL/<ACCESS_NAME_DIR>/<SOFT_LINK_TO_CEL_FILES>

-TINGe QC Steps:
+Micorarray QC Steps:
 ===============

 Step 1 - Affymetrix QC